Ratul345/ink/README.md

 - **Smart Auto-Save**: Trust is everything.
 Ink saves your work as you type, with a subtle indicator to let you know it's safe.
 - **Intelligent Titles**: Leave the title blank?
 Ink automatically pulls the first line of your thought so your list stays clean.
 - **Tactile Interactions**: Long-press to delete with confirmation.
 Subtle haptic feedback.
 It feels like a real tool.
+- **Instant Search**: Find your thoughts instantly.
+Search works across titles and content, local-only, no filters needed.
+- **System Theme**: Follows your device's light/dark mode automatically.
+No settings, no toggles—just respects your preference.
 - **Cross-Platform**: Built with React Native & Expo to run beautifully on iOS, Android, and Web.

 ## 🛠️ Tech Stack